A Sunday on La Grande Jatte

 Within the painting, Seurat depicts a fashionable couple on the right-hand side of the composition.
 The man wears a top hat, and the woman holds a sunshade while strolling through the park.
 Another well-dressed woman (situated to the left of the composition) strangely participates in a spot of river-fishing.

 Other notable figures include a woman knitting, two soldiers listening to a trumpeter, and another lady sitting under the glow of an orange umbrella.
-While the scene appears straightforward, many characters participate in unusual activities.
+While the scene appears straightforward at first glance, many characters participate in unusual activities.
 For instance, a woman on the right-hand side holds a monkey on a lead.
 In addition, the woman fishing on the riverbank references the park’s infamy as an area for prostitution among the bourgeoisie.

 Even more intriguing is the small girl standing in the center of the composition.
 She stares directly at the viewer, inviting our response to the strange and unusual scene.
 Social upheaval prevailed in French society at the time (with the rise of the Industrial Revolution).
-With this in mind, Seurat encourages our judgment, perhaps by posing, "Should the upper classes bathe in the shade while others toil in factories on the river?
+With this in mind, Seurat encourages our judgment, perhaps by posing the question, “should the upper classes bathe in the shade while others toil in factories on the river?

 What type of art is Sunday on the Island of La Grande Jatte?

-Sunday Afternoon is a wonderful illustration of Georges Seurat's Pointillism art.
-Originating in France in the mid-1880s, Georges Seurat was the movement's first and principal proponent.
+Sunday Afternoon is a wonderful illustration of Georges Seurat Pointillism.
+Originating in France in the mid-1880s, Georges Seurat was the movement’s first and principal proponent.

 Pointillism refers to paintings where small dots gradually come together to form a complete image.
 Although initially coined by art critics to mock the work of Georges Seurat and Paul Signac, Pointillism was a revolutionary technique.